LeeyaD/rb130/written_prep.md

 p some_method(bloc)
 ```
 11. How do we fix the following code so the output is true?
-Explain - DONE
+Explain
 ```ruby
 def some_method(block)
   block_given? # we want this to return `true`